I-25 HOV Express Lanes

 Are Express Lanes being built elsewhere in Colorado?
 Currently CDOT is building Express Lanes on two highways – US 36 and I-25 (north of US 36).

 The US 36 Express Lanes Project will build an express lane in each direction on US 36 from Federal Boulevard to Table Mesa in Boulder.
-The project is being built in two phases with Phase 1 (Federal Boulevard to 88th Street in Louisville) opening in 2015, and Phase 2 (88th Street to Table Mesa in Boulder) opening in 2016.
+The project is being built in two phases with Phase 1 (Federal Boulevard to 88th Street in Louisville) opening in July 22, 2015, and Phase 2 (88th Street to Table Mesa in Boulder) opening in early 2016.
 These lanes will connect with the current Express Lanes on I-25.
 Click here for more information.